 - If you’ve done all you can to seal up your house, then an air conditioner can add an additional layer of comfort.
 If you choose to invest in one, look for energy-efficient models with the EnergyStar logo.

-- Canada’s Greener Home Program provides grants and zero-interest loans for energy-efficient upgrades—don’t forget to check them out for help on some of these projects!
+- Canada’s Greener Home Program provides zero-interest loans for energy-efficient upgrades—don’t forget to check them out for help on some of these projects!

 More energy conservation tips for inside your home:

-The Town of Okotoks has electrical vehicle (EV) charging stations available for public use that are free and available to the public 24 hours a day (note: chargers are not reservable) at the following facilities:
+The Town of Okotoks has electrical vehicle (EV) charging stations available for public use and available to the public 24 hours a day (note: chargers are not reservable).
+Please note that as a part of the Town of Okotoks' 2024 rates & fees bylaw, there will be a $2 per hour fee for using level 2 charging stations as of January 1, 2024.

 Municipal Centre: